Syndicalism: Russian Revolution and post-war turmoil

-The Petrograd Soviet established the 66-member Military Revolutionary Committee, which included four anarchists, among them the syndicalist Shatov.
-On October 25, this committee led the October Revolution; after taking control of the Winter Palace and key points in the capital with little resistance, it proclaimed a Soviet government.
+The Petrograd Soviet established the 66-member Petrograd Military Revolutionary Committee, which included four anarchists, among them the syndicalist Shatov.
+On 25 October, this committee led the October Revolution; after taking control of the Winter Palace and key points in the capital with little resistance, it proclaimed a Soviet government.
 Anarchists were jubilant at the toppling of the provisional government.
 They were concerned about the proclamation of a new government, fearing a dictatorship of the proletariat, even more so after the Bolsheviks created the central Soviet of People's Commissars composed only of members of their party.
-They called for decentralization of power, but agreed with Lenin's labor program, which endorsed workers' control in all enterprises of a certain minimum size.
+They called for decentralization of power but agreed with Lenin's labor program, which endorsed workers' control in all enterprises of a certain minimum size.
 The introduction of workers' control led to economic chaos.
 Lenin turned to restoring discipline in the factories and order to the economy in December by putting the economy under state control.
-At a trade union congress in January, the syndicalists, who had paid little attention to the unions, only had 6 delegates, while the Bolsheviks had 273.
+At the First All Russian Congress of Trade Unions in January, the syndicalists, who had paid little attention to the unions, only had 6 delegates, while the Bolsheviks had 273.
 No longer depending on their help in toppling the provisional government, the Bolsheviks were now in a position to ignore the syndicalists' opposition and outvoted them at this congress.
 They opted to disempower local committees by subordinating them to the trade unions, which in turn became organs of the state.
 The Bolsheviks argued that workers' control did not mean that workers controlled factories at the local level and that this control had to be centralized and put under a broader economic plan.
 The syndicalists criticized the Bolshevik regime bitterly, characterizing it as state capitalist.
-They denounced state control over the factories and agitated for decentralization of power in politics and the economy and "syndicalization" of industry.
-The Civil War against the White Army split anarchists.
-The syndicalists were criticized harshly, because most supported the Bolshevik regime in the war even as they excoriated Bolshevik policy.
+They denounced state control over the factories and agitated for decentralization of power in politics and the economy, and syndicalization of industry.
+The Russian Civil War against the White Army split anarchists.
+The syndicalists were criticized harshly because most supported the Bolshevik regime in the war even as they excoriated Bolshevik policy.
 They reasoned that a White victory would be worse and that the Whites had to be defeated before a third revolution could topple the Bolsheviks.
-Yet, syndicalists were harassed and repeatedly arrested by the police, particularly the Cheka, from 1919 on.
+Despite this, syndicalists were harassed and repeatedly arrested by the police, particularly the Cheka, from 1919 on.
 Their demands had some sway with workers and dissidents within the Bolshevik party and the Bolshevik leadership viewed them as the most dangerous part of the libertarian movement.
-After the Civil War ended, workers and sailors, including both anarchists and Bolsheviks, rose up in 1921 in Kronstadt, a bastion of radicalism since 1905, against what they saw as the rule of a small number of bureaucrats.
+After the Russian Civil War ended, workers and sailors, including both anarchists and Bolsheviks, rose up in what came to be known as the Kronstadt rebellion of 1921, with Kronstadt being a bastion of radicalism since 1905, against what they saw as the rule of a small number of bureaucrats.
 Anarchists hailed the rebellion as the start of the third revolution.
 The government reacted by having anarchists throughout the country arrested, including a number of syndicalist leaders.
 The Russian syndicalist movement was thereby defeated.